m4rz3r0/OverTheWire-Tools/README.md

 - Connection and management tool
 - Automatic solver up to level 25

+### Krypton
+- Connection and management tool
+- Automatic solver of all levels

 ### Leviathan
 - Connection and management tool
 - Automatic solver of all levels